2021: Historic Time to Sell

 The combination of delayed sales due to COVID-19, historically low interest rates and a rise in the average amount of time between moves has culminated into a strong seller’s market, meaning the number of houses available for sale is much less than demand.
 As the laws of supply-and-demand dictate, the shortage of homes for sale has caused a rise in sales prices.

-While prices drip from the month prior in February 2020 in Baldwin County, the average sales price has since risen by nearly $20,000 compared to July 2019.
+In Baldwin County, the average sales price has since risen by more than $45,000 from December 2019 to December 2020.
 Same is true in Mobile County.
-Following a drop from the previous month in February 2020, the average sales price has risen by $15,000 from July 2019, according to stats from the Alabama Center for Real Estate.
+The average sales price has risen by $10,000 from December 2019 to December 2020, according to stats from the Alabama Center for Real Estate.

 According to the National Association of REALTORS®, the average amount of time people stay in a single home has increased by three years since 2008, one of the reasons we’re now seeing a shortage in homes for sale.
 But if you’ve considered the possibility of selling your home – perhaps the quarantine showed you the need for a few more rooms — the market is moving quickly, and now’s your chance to cash in on the advantages, even if it’s a bit sooner than you may have anticipated.